philsturgeon/phil.tech/source/2012-12-02-distributed-architecture-faking-with-vagrant.html.markdown

 layout: post
 title: Distributed Architecture Faking with Vagrant
 category: devops
-alias: blog/2012/12/distributed-architecture-faking-with-vagrant
+alias: blog/2012/12/distributed-architecture-faking-with-vagrant/
-excerpt: " Working for Kapture I've been charged with something I've never really had to do before: Managing a big-ass architecture of different servers that all handle different tasks.
+excerpt: "Working for Kapture I've been charged with something I've never really had to do before: Managing a big-ass architecture of different servers that all handle different tasks.
 Theoretically I've always known how it works, and I've worked in projects that have had these systems, but I've never been put in charge of how that whole situation works out.
-So this little web developer had to do a lot of learning. \n\n   "
+So this little web developer had to do a lot of learning."
 date: '2012-12-02 02:29:00'
 comments: true
 disqus_identifier: distributed-architecture-faking-with-vagrant